Sometimes you think everything’s been taken care of.

 “Did you know or suspect that Leonard Rivers was using illegal drugs?”

-“No. I just knew that he drank a lot.
+“No. I just knew that he drank a lot — booze.
 He and my mom would go out to dinner then to bars and drink.
-He could have been taking illegal drugs, but I don’t know.
+He could have been taking illegal drugs, but if he was, I don’t know about it.
 My mom wouldn’t use illegal drugs.
 She was very anti-drugs, including marijuana.”

 “Do you use any illegal drugs or alcohol?”

-“No. I don’t drink any kind of alcohol, including beer, and I don’t use any illegal drugs.
-I don’t even have any prescription drugs, and I don’t think my mom did either.
+“No. I don’t drink any kind of alcohol, including beer, and I don’t use any drugs, illegal or legal.
+I don’t have any prescription drugs, and I don’t think my mom did either.
 I think taking drugs or drinking is totally stupid.”

 Agent Krietz’ next question surprised Jeremy.
 “Do you own a gun or any other weapons?”